newrelic/newrelic-quickstarts/README.md

 ### Importer

-> WARNING: The importer is deprecated and will be removed in the future.
-You can still use it today, but be aware that it can be removed at any time.
+> WARNING: The importer is for testing only and might change or be removed in the future.
+You can still use it today for testing, but it is not meant to be used in a production environment.

 We've included an `importer` utility for testing packs on your account.
 You can run this using the included [import.sh](./import.sh) script.